ktm2/ImageDataExtractor/README.md

 ### Installing from source

-Installing from source requires the user to manually install ImageDataExtractor and [ChemDataExtractor-IDE](https://github.com/edbeard/chemdataextractor-ide).

 #### Install ChemDataExtractor-IDE

 In order to use ImageDataExtractor first install the bespoke version of ChemDataExtractor, [ChemDataExtractor-IDE](https://github.com/edbeard/chemdataextractor-ide).